carlgira/java-11-notes/java-io/README.md

 - Remember Console can not be initialized with "new Console()" only with System.console().
 - Remember if System.out is used in a try-with-resources it can no be used later to print anything. (does not fail)
 - Remember Writer, Reader, OutputStream, InputStream abstract classes
-- Remember even if the static fields are not serialized if they are seted by any reason the static context is the same.
+- Remember even if the static fields are not serialized if they are setted by any reason the static context is the same.
-- Remember toRealPath() throws an Exception an must be captured.
+- Remember toRealPath() throws an Exception and must be captured.
 If Files operation are used inside lambdas
 - Files.isSameFile first compare the Paths and later verifies that it exists and if it does not exist returns an exception.
 - The second argument of the copy() command should be the location of the new file, not the folder the new file is placed in.
 - Is possible to concatenate streams of the same type Writers with Writers, Readers with Readers, InputStreams with InputStreams and OutPutStreams with OutPutStreams.